 Overview

-Adding a solute to a solvent, changing pressure, or gaining altitude all change when and how a substance changes phase โ and the calculations behind these changes are more connected than they first appear.
-This guide covers phase behavior in both directions: how pressure and altitude affect pure-substance boiling point, and how dissolved solutes shift boiling point, freezing point, vapor pressure, and osmotic pressure, all as expressions of the same underlying colligative-property principle.
+Add a solute to a solvent, change the pressure, or gain altitude, and you change when and how a substance shifts phase.
+These calculations connect more than they first appear to.
+This guide covers phase behavior from both directions: how pressure and altitude affect a pure substance's boiling point, and how dissolved solutes shift boiling point, freezing point, vapor pressure, and osmotic pressure, all expressions of the same colligative-property idea.

-Start with pure-substance behavior, then move into solute-driven effects, ending with the phase rule that explains why these effects are even possible.
+Start with pure-substance behavior, move into solute-driven effects, then finish with the phase rule that explains why these effects happen at all.

 Step 1: Calculate Boiling Point Under Different Conditions

-A pure substance's boiling point isn't fixed โ it depends on surrounding pressure, which is why water boils at a lower temperature at high altitude, where atmospheric pressure is reduced.
+A pure substance's boiling point isn't fixed.
+It depends on the surrounding pressure, which is why water boils at a lower temperature at high altitude, where atmospheric pressure drops.

-The Boiling Point Calculator handles the general pure-substance case, and the Boiling Point at Altitude Calculator adjusts specifically for elevation.
+The Boiling Point Calculator handles the general pure-substance case.
+The Boiling Point at Altitude Calculator adjusts specifically for elevation.

 Step 2: Calculate Colligative Effects of Dissolved Solutes

-Dissolved solutes shift both boiling point (upward) and freezing point (downward) from the same underlying mechanism โ disrupting the solvent's ability to organize into a crystal or escape into vapor โ and the size of both shifts depends on solute molality and how many particles each solute unit dissociates into in solution.
+Dissolved solutes push boiling point up and freezing point down, and both shifts trace back to the same mechanism: the solute particles interfere with the solvent's ability to organize into a crystal or escape into vapor.
+How big either shift gets depends on solute molality and how many particles each solute unit breaks into once dissolved.

-The Boiling Point Elevation Calculator and Freezing Point Depression Calculator calculate these two related but opposite-direction shifts from solute concentration and dissociation behavior.
+The Boiling Point Elevation Calculator and Freezing Point Depression Calculator work out these two related, opposite-direction shifts from solute concentration and dissociation behavior.

 Step 3: Calculate Vapor Pressure

-Vapor pressure โ the pressure exerted by a substance's vapor in equilibrium with its liquid โ drives evaporation rate and factors into humidity, weather, and storage calculations well beyond just predicting boiling point.
+Vapor pressure is the pressure a substance's vapor exerts when it sits in equilibrium with its liquid.
+It drives evaporation rate and feeds into humidity, weather, and storage calculations, well beyond predicting where something boils.

-The Vapor Pressure Calculator handles general substances, and the Vapor Pressure of Water Calculator is optimized specifically for water, the most frequently referenced case.
+The Vapor Pressure Calculator handles general substances.
+The Vapor Pressure of Water Calculator is tuned for water specifically, since it's the case you'll hit most often.

 Step 4: Calculate Osmotic Pressure

-Osmotic pressure โ the pressure needed to stop solvent flow across a semi-permeable membrane โ is a colligative property like boiling point elevation and freezing point depression, depending on the number of dissolved particles rather than their specific identity.
+Osmotic pressure is the pressure needed to stop solvent flow across a semi-permeable membrane.
+Like boiling point elevation and freezing point depression, it's colligative: what matters is how many dissolved particles are present, not their identity.

-The Osmotic Pressure Calculator calculates this pressure from solute concentration, following the same particle-counting logic used throughout Step 2.
+The Osmotic Pressure Calculator works out this pressure from solute concentration, using the same particle-counting logic from Step 2.

 Step 5: Reference Standard Conditions and the Phase Rule

-Gas calculations often need a fixed reference point โ standard temperature and pressure (STP) โ to compare measurements taken under different conditions, using the well-known 22.4 L/mol molar volume relationship.
-Separately, the Gibbs phase rule explains conceptually why a solution's boiling point (unlike a pure substance's) can vary at fixed pressure depending on concentration.
+Gas calculations often need a fixed reference point, standard temperature and pressure (STP), so measurements taken under different conditions can be compared using the 22.4 L/mol molar volume relationship.
+Separately, the Gibbs phase rule explains why a solution's boiling point, unlike a pure substance's, can vary at fixed pressure depending on concentration.

-The STP Calculator converts gas measurements to and from standard conditions, and the Gibbs Phase Rule Calculator calculates a system's degrees of freedom from its number of components and phases.
+The STP Calculator converts gas measurements to and from standard conditions.
+The Gibbs Phase Rule Calculator works out a system's degrees of freedom from its number of components and phases.

 Key Terms

-- Vapor pressure โ the pressure exerted by a substance's vapor in equilibrium with its liquid phase at a given temperature
+- Vapor pressure: the pressure a substance's vapor exerts in equilibrium with its liquid phase at a given temperature

-- Molality โ a concentration unit (moles of solute per kilogram of solvent) used in colligative property calculations because it doesn't change with temperature
+- Molality: a concentration unit (moles of solute per kilogram of solvent) used in colligative property calculations because it doesn't shift with temperature

-- Degrees of freedom (Gibbs phase rule) โ the number of variables that can be independently changed in a system while maintaining the same number of phases
+- Degrees of freedom (Gibbs phase rule): the number of variables you can change independently in a system while it keeps the same number of phases